Monday, November 15, 2021

 You may recognize your tree's issues, or a care factor you may have overlooked, or not known about.
 You won't need to know this all at once (except No. 1) but bookmark it for when you have questions!
 Because you will have questions.

-(By the way, if you wonder why I call them Thai limes, read this post about the k-word).
+(If you wonder why I call them Thai limes, read this post about the k-word).

 But produce limes they did.
 I have been giving them away.
 Growing an unusual fruit that is hard and expensive to source is a wonderful experience.